KiraOliveira/bootcampQazando/README.md

 1º Dia do Bootcamp Qazando

-#Realizado a automação do Login com Sucesso
+# Realizado a automação do Login com Sucesso

+2º Dia do Bootcamp Qazando

+# Realizado a apliação dos cenários e inserido no Cypress Cloud